History of Our Agency

 Budget Cuts From CDSS

-During Danielle Thompson’s time, DHHSC faced a 10% budget cut from CDSS, which led to the closure of three positions.
+During Danielle Thompson’s time, DHHSC faced a 10% budget cut from CDSS, which led to the closure of three staff positions.
 The remaining staff had to assume more responsibilities and “wore many hats” in order to provide a myraid of requested services and events.

 7th Executive Director